excitedcrayon/checkin/README.md

 # CheckIn
-Testing Simple Check In System
+Testing Simple Check In System Using Generated QR Codes